 - an MLA or a Member of Parliament,

-- an employee of the municipality (it is now possible to obtain leave),
+- an employee of the municipality who is not on approved leave,

 - an election officer (including employees of Elections Nunavut),